hashem-nowruzi/pkg-cli/README.md

 [![license]](https://github.com/githashem/pkg-cli/blob/main/LICENSE)

 ## What is pkg-cli?
->pkg-cli is a command-line tool for Making a Python package that is configured with the standard **'package.json'** file.
+>pkg-cli is a command-line tool for Making a Python package that is configured with the standard **'setup.cfg'** file.

 ## Installation